 - Allocate 10-25% of your online budget to testing.

-The next speaker was Jay Sears, an EVP at ContextWeb, creators of the online advertising exchange ADSDAQ, responsible for product development & developing strategic relationships.
+The next speaker was Jay Sears, an EVP at ContextWeb (now PulsePoint), creators of the online advertising exchange ADSDAQ, responsible for product development & developing strategic relationships.

 - Demand generation vs. Demand Fulfillment: Search is at the bottom of the funnel.